-Approaches that are systematic use data and information for improvement and learning.
+Approaches that are systematic are repeatable and use data and information for improvement and learning.
 In other words, approaches are systematic if they "build in" evaluation and learning, and thereby gain in maturity.

-Show deployment.

-- Does the response give clear and sufficient information on deployment of the approach addressed in the response?
+- Show deployment. - Does the response give clear and sufficient information on deployment of the approach addressed in the response?